 Kaltura Meetings is an online, virtual classroom platform that allows participants to connect with the click of a link, without needing to download or install anything.
-The room is persistent, meaning they can add all sorts of files and content that will stay connected to the room to be able to access later.
-There 's also an abundance of interactive tools that can make their session more dynamic.
+The room is persistent, meaning hosts/instructors can add all sorts of files and content that will stay connected to the room to be able to access later.
+There's also an abundance of interactive tools that can make live session more engaging and dynamic.

 1. Prepare Your Live Session

 The following steps should be taken by the Host to ensure their technology is ready to go and guests are set to connect.

 - Lighting is important.